lsst/sdm_schemas/yml/README.md

-The files in this directory contain definitions, in the "Felis" format, of the data models for the Rubin Observatory's public and principal internal catalog and observation metadata tabular data products.
+The files in this directory contain definitions, in the "Felis" format, of the data models for the Rubin Observatory's public and principal internal catalog and observation metadata tabular data products, including IVOA-related metadata.

 See [the main README for this repository](../README.md) for more information.